-But you can’t throw some random experiences and freebies at your customers and expect it to stick.
+But you can’t throw some random experiences and freebies at your customers and expect them to stick.

 A lot of work needs to go into structuring your loyalty program.
 This means sieving through thousands of customer data points to figuring out what value each customer needs.
 Figuring out what their unmet needs are.
 Accordingly, you need to strategize different means to build a strong and sustained customer relationship with your brand, within budget.

 *Drum rolls*, Enter Perx Lifestyle Marketing Platform (LMP).
-Perx LMP enables brands to uplift loyalty programs from it’s usual status of a glorified, static book-keeper of points to a power customer engagement and revenue generating engine.
+Perx LMP enables brands to uplift loyalty programs from their usual status of a glorified, static book-keeper of points to a power customer engagement and revenue-generating engine.
 The platform resurrects loyalty and rewards programs through hyper-personalized engagements that encourage customers to continuously earn and burn points, and drive customer actions that contribute to a brand’s topline growth.

 In the experience economy, lead with engagement and not loyalty.
 If you are looking for a platform that enables your marketers and digital teams to influence and drive customers to act, get in touch for a tailored demo of Perx LMP.
 It is sure to drive customers to action and restore your faith in the power of loyalty programs!